Advocacy & Public Policy at Andeavor

 - Engage with policymakers to communicate our positions

-Click here to learn more about Andeavor's Public Policy Principles.
+Click below to learn more about Andeavor's Public Policy Principles.

 Our Board of Directors receives updates on significant public policy and the Governance Committee of our Board of Directors receives regular updates on the Company’s political spending activities.
 The Board of Directors and our chief executive officer have delegated regular oversight of our public policy and political spending policies, protocols and activities to our vice president, corporate affairs, in consultation with the vice president, federal government affairs for federal political spending activities.

 Our PAC and corporate political contributions policies require that political spending activities be overseen by the vice president of corporate affairs.
 Political contributions are made consistent with our Public Policy Principles and to promote the interests of the Company, independent of the private political preferences of our executives or management.
 We maintain strict limits of authority with regard to political contributions.
 Political contributions to individual candidates, and to entities other than candidates, must be approved by the vice president, corporate affairs.
-Corporate political contributions to individual candidates over $25,000, and contributions over $100,000 to entities other than candidates, must be approved by the chief executive officer, general counsel, and the Governance Committee of our Board of Directors.
+The total annual corporate political contribution is approved by the Governance Committee of our Board of Directors.
+This review includes a discussion of significant planned specific contributions.
+Corporate political contributions to individual candidates over $25,000, and contributions over $100,000 to entities other than candidates, if not included in the annual budget approval, must be approved by the chief executive officer, general counsel, and the Governance Committee of our Board of Directors.

 Memberships in industry trade associations that are involved in political activity must be approved by the vice president, corporate affairs, in consultation with the vice president, federal government affairs for federal level associations.
 Our chief executive officer and the Governance Committee of our Board of Directors are informed of significant memberships in such organizations.

 As part of our approach to engaging in the political process, we make corporate political contributions to individual candidates, committees, campaigns and organizations, while complying with all applicable federal, state and local contribution and reporting requirements.
 We also engage in the political process through our federal political action committee (PAC) and our Alaska PAC, which are voluntarily funded by eligible employees.
-In 2016, Tesoro (now named Andeavor) made a total of $1,917,548 in corporate political contributions and our voluntary employee PAC contributed $275,050.
+In 2017, Andeavor made a total of $1,640,037 in corporate political contributions and our voluntary employee PAC contributed $208,000.
 See the linked tables for details of these contributions.

-- Tesoro Corporation 2016 State Contributions to Entities other than Candidates
+- Andeavor 2017 State Contributions to Entities other than Candidates

-- Tesoro PAC 2016 Contributions to Federal Level Candidates and Entities
+- Andeavor PAC 2017 Contributions to Federal Level Candidates and Entities

-In 2016, we made one independent expenditure in California.
-We contributed $1,500,000 to the Coalition to Restore California’s Middle Class, a bipartisan state-level independent expenditure committee providing support to candidates who promote jobs and economic growth in California.
+In 2017, we made one independent expenditure in California.
+We contributed $1 million to the Coalition to Restore California’s Middle Class, a bipartisan state-level independent expenditure committee providing support to candidates who promote jobs and economic growth in California.

 Business & Industry Trade Associations, Issue Advocacy and Grassroots Communications

-The non-tax-exempt portion of the dues and fees paid to the business and trade associations and social welfare organizations listed above constitutes the vast majority of our involvement in indirect lobbying and grassroots communications.
+The non-tax-exempt portion of the dues and fees paid to the business and trade associations, social welfare organizations, and advocacy organizations listed above constitutes the vast majority of our involvement in indirect lobbying and grassroots communications.
 We contribute to various organizations such as local chambers of commerce and rotaries whose primary purpose is not lobbying or other political activity.

 We work to keep employees and stakeholders informed about public policy through our Andeavor Action Center website.
 The site provides information on current industry issues and facilitates outreach to elected representatives.